 Background & Brief History

 One Degree was founded by the late Adnan Jaffery in 2009.
 Over the past six years, it has improved the academic performance and self-belief of 378 students from disadvantaged backgrounds in London.
 The registered charity consists of six trustees and one full-time CEO, who was appointed in February, 2014.
 See our team here.

 One Degree is a personal and academic journey designed to support, guide and inspire struggling youth.
 We believe an A-C grade in GCSE Maths and English are the “passports” that will change a student’s life direction.
 We achieve this in the following ways:

 - Volunteer mentors – Regular and consistent learning and revision leading up to GSCE exams embeds the practice, planning, time-keeping and confidence the students require.

-- Learning through technology – The use of an iPad per student allows fun, modern learning while contributing to significant savings and environmental responsibility (proposed funding from Fidelity UK Foundation).
+- Learning through technology – The use of a tablet per student allows fun, modern learning while contributing to significant savings and environmental responsibility.

 - Guest Speakers – Inspirational and motivational speakers help give students direction, ambition and aspiration.

 - Sports – A variation of group activities builds bonds among the students and mentors.

 - Food – Fun, healthy food boosts energy levels and the ability to focus.

 Supported by qualified teachers, mentors work with small groups of students for anything from 3 to 25 sessions per year.
 Our 25 annual sessions include 5-10 sessions over Autumn (Oct, Nov) and 10-15 sessions over Winter/Spring (Jan, Feb, Mar, Apr, May).
 These sessions are on Saturdays (and some Sundays).